emirosejohn/OfficeDataSource/README.md

 (***REMOVED***), are responsible foer managing the office database through the UI only.

 ## Pull request SLA (Service Level Agreement)
+???

 ## A list of deployable pieces (windows services, databases websites) and the servers used in each environment

 ## A description of the design/technical goals of the system
-The database is initialized in SQL data/mssql/OfficeLocationMicroservice/Up/0001_CREATETABLES.sql and the addresses are updated with correct formatting using 0002_ALTERTABLES.sql in the same file.
-WebUI is the main project that runs our UI.
+The database is initialized in SQL data/mssql/OfficeLocationMicroservice/Up/0001_CREATETABLES.sql and the addresses are updated with correct formatting using 0002_ALTERTABLES.sql and the slugs using 003_AddingCountrySlugs in the same file.
+Design is noted under SetUp.
+The technical goal of this project is to have a central database that keeps records of Dimensional Offices and their locations around the world.

-Have a good name, clearly defining what the test means and the behavior being tests Be contained in the appropriate class, with other cases testing the same unit.
+We have implemented a UI in order for Corporate Services to keep this information up to date.
+The project is deployed through TeamCity and Paul will maintain the back end of the project.
+This database/service will ideally be used in all Dimensional applications that involve office locations. **We have included a workflow chart (Location-Workflow) for future integration with systems used in Dimensional by department.** We are working to get the OfficeLocation data into a form that is usable for Sharepoint.

 ## Optional link to roadmap